Buick Skylark: First generation (1961–1963)

 The 1963 Skylarks used the same chassis and wheelbase as the previous 1961 and 1962 models, but adopted new sheet metal that featured boxier styling.
 Length was increased by 5 in to 193 in, and the 215-cubic-inch V8 generated 200 hp at 5,000 rpm.
 The 1963 Skylark was available as a two-door convertible coupe or a two-door (pillarless) hardtop coupe.
 The 1963 Special shared most sheet metal with the Skylark, but was available as a convertible, station wagon as well as two- and four-door sedans.
 Engine choices included a 198 CID V6 with two-barrel carburetor, the 215 CID V8 with two-barrel or a four-barrel carburetor.
 Transmission choices were a "three on the tree" manual transmission, a floor-shifted Borg-Warner T-10 four-speed manual, or a two-speed automatic.
 The two-speed "Dual Path Turbine Drive" automatic was a Buick design and shared no common parts with the Chevrolet Power-Glide transmission.
 Instrument panel padding and a cigarette lighter was standard.

-First generation (1964–1967)
+Second generation (1964–1967)

-Beginning with the 1964 model year, the dressed-up compact Skylark trim level had enough sales to merit its own separate line.
+Beginning with the 1964 model year, the Skylark trim level had enough sales to merit its own separate line.
 Along with the lower-priced Special from which it was derived, the model would move to a new 115 in wheelbase intermediate-size chassis shared with the Oldsmobile F-85, Pontiac Tempest, and new Chevrolet Chevelle.
 Both Buicks had a length of 203.5 in.

-The standard 215-cubic-inch-displacement, aluminum-block V8 engine was discontinued, and the associated tooling eventually was sold to the British manufacturer, Rover.
-They produced the Rover V8 engine, manufacturing several additional versions for use in its sedans, Land Rover sport utility vehicles, and trucks until 2006.
+The standard 215-cubic-inch displacement, aluminum-block V8 engine was discontinued (and the associated tooling eventually sold to the British manufacturer Rover, who produced it as the Rover V8 engine until 2006).